Verjine/Final_Front_Project/README.md

 - This project was generated with React version 18.2.0.

 ## Features
-+ Opportunity to see the list products
++ Ability to see the list products
 + Ability to see the Cart and it items
-+ Ability of add a new Item on the Cart
++ Ability to add a new Item on the Cart

    ## Getting Started
  These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.